Celebrating 43 years - with new displays, and a touch of romance

 a classic owner without a club membership - talk to other clubs

-*Host club in 2014 is the Auckland Mustang Owners' Club.
+*Host club in 2016 is the Porsche Car Club.
 See

 Tour d'Elegance - 6 Classic Tours

 Organised by the MG Car Club, this "open to all" event

 is one of the biggest classic driving events in the country - featuring

 up to 200 vehicles!